 Filipinos often get together after dinner to sing karaoke and do “tagay”.
 It’s a fun time to meet new friends and just laugh things out.

-The second day in Laos starts with a breakfast.
+The second day in Laos starts with breakfast.
 It starts at 6:30- 8:00.
-After breakfast, you can stay in your room until 11:30 for check out.
+After breakfast, you can stay in your room until 11:30 to check out.
 There will be a mini-lunch before heading to the Embassy to collect your passport with your visa.
 This is actually a new rule because I remember the last time I applied in Laos, the staff from the agency collected all the passports for us and would just meet us in the border.
 Now, we have to do it ourselves.